Hosting a Media Event

 Where and Who?

-Find locations that are popular with the audiences interested in the importance of early childcare education standards.
+Find locations that are popular with the audiences interested in the importance of early care and education standards.
 This includes school functions, playgrounds, Parent Teacher Association meetings, etc.

 Some locations have a built in audience.
 For example, if you are working to ensure that all childcare centers in your state have healthy standards, consider hosting your event at the State Capitol.

-Consider bringing in a local mother who wants to ensure her child is taught about nutrition and gets an adequate amount of physical activity in early childcare; a school principal who sees better academic performance in the classrooms as a result of food, exercise, and screen time standards in early childcare education centers, or a local doctor who can speak about the real impact not having these essential building blocks has on children’s health.
+Consider bringing in a local mother who wants to ensure her child is taught about nutrition and gets an adequate amount of physical activity in early child care, a child care provider who sees better performance in the classrooms as a result of food, exercise and screen time standards in early childcare education centers, or a local doctor who can speak about the real impact not having these essential building blocks has on children’s health.

 Consider reaching out to parents who blog about health education and lifestyle choices for their kids and who are well-respected by school officials.

 Working with local media is a key way to raise awareness about your campaign, priorities, and goals.
 Media coverage can help you educate communities, create conversation, and recruit new advocates.
 But before you can do any of these things, you must first thoughtfully develop and carefully plan how you want to present the issue to reporters.
 Building relationships with media and pursuing media advocacy well in advance of hosting a media event will help to ensure your message frame is understood and you are well positioned by reporters.

 Start by thinking about what you want to accomplish and whom you want to reach.
 Do you have news to release, such as a report or study?
 If not, what is your media hook?
 Does the nightly news highlight your campaign issue?
 What about the trending coverage in your local paper?
 Would you be better served by engaging with community bloggers?
 Be sure to include ethnic media in this outreach.
 Once you decide what your media goals are, you can start identifying opportunities that match these priorities and begin your outreach plan.